madmax-470/clawstrike/README(clawstrike).txt

 PURPOSE:
   Fetches pentesting writeups from any URL and formats them into raw data files organized by training layer.
-Designed for delegation — juniors run this, leads review the output.
+Designed for delegation, juniors run this, leads review the output.

 USAGE: